Growing up with emotionally immature parents is confusing.

 Lindsay C. Gibson is a clinical psychologist who specializes in emotional neglect in children who grow up with parents who are emotionally immature.
 In her book, Adult Children of Emotionally Immature Parents: How to Heal from Distant, Rejecting, or Self-Involved Parents, Gibson explains:

-The emotionally lonely child may learn to reject or suppress their own wants and needs because those feelings were neglected by incapable or rejecting parents.
+The emotionally lonely child may learn to reject or suppress their own wants and needs because those feelings were neglected by incapable or passive parents.

-In their adult relationships, these children might struggle to get their needs met because they don’t know how to ask, or fear an overwhelming or irrational reaction from their partner even if they did ask.
+In their adult relationships, these children may struggle to express their own feelings or get their needs met because they don’t know how to ask, or fear an overwhelming or irrational reaction from their partner even if they did ask.

 The experience is deeply lonely and may drive the adult child of emotionally immature parents towards maladaptive coping behaviors to overcome their loneliness and sense of disconnection from their inner selves.

-In relationships, the adult child of emotionally immature parents may accept feelings of loneliness, distance, and immaturity in their partner because they were conditioned to allow those things in childhood.
+In relationships, the adult child of emotionally immature parents may not know how to establish healthy boundaries.
+Instead, they will accept feelings of loneliness, distance, and immaturity in their partner because they were conditioned to allow those things in childhood.

 How do you Deal with Emotionally Immature Parents?

 How your parents raised you was their responsibility.
-Parents are responsible for attuning to, and meeting, their children’s physical, emotional, and psychological needs so that they can grow into healthy adults.
+Parents are responsible for attuning to, and meeting, their children’s physical, emotional, and psychological needs so that they can grow into healthy emotionally mature adults.

-Unfortunately, many parents get caught up in their own issues to the point that they might forget to be mindful of what they are teaching to their children.
+Unfortunately, many parents get caught up in their own issues to the point that they may forget to be mindful of what they are teaching their children.

 Many people claim to have had a bad childhood, where their parents were immature, irrational, or unloving.
 Still, if we continue to blame our childhood for our present-day issues, all we are doing is allocating blame on someone else for our problems, which is a sign of emotional immaturity.

-If you want to break the cycle of immaturity and not make the same mistakes your parents did, then it’s important to take responsibility for your own well-being, and not rely on blaming others to make you feel better.
+If you want to break the cycle of immaturity and not make the same mistakes your parents did, then it’s important to take responsibility for your own well-being, and not resort to blaming others to make you feel better.

 Overcoming the difficulties that stem from growing up with emotionally immature parents is by no means easy, but the rewards are more than worth the effort.

-Liberating yourself from your past experiences leads to more emotional freedom, greater self-compassion, and significantly improved familial and romantic relationships.
+Liberating yourself from your own emotional experiences in the past leads to more freedom, healthy self esteem, greater self-compassion, and significantly improved familial and romantic relationships.

 If you need extra help dealing with your parents’ immaturity and the effect that had on you as a child, don’t hesitate to speak to a therapist.